samyipsh/tp/docs/UserGuide.md

 Keyboard shortcut alternative: `f1` then press `enter`

-### Adding a person: `add`
+### Adding a contact: `add`

-Adds a person to the list of contacts.
-You cannot add duplicate persons in the contact book.
+Adds a contact to the list of contacts.
+You cannot add duplicate contacts in the contact book.

 Format: `add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [g/GITHUB_USERNAME] [l/LINKEDIN] [d/DETAIL] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** <br>

-* A person can have any number of tags (including 0) <br>
+* A contact can have any number of tags (including 0) <br>

 * View the [duplicate-detection](#duplicate-detection) section to find out what is considered as a duplicate contact. <br>